-Fact: Medical professionals do EVERYTHING they can to save your life.
+Medical professionals do EVERYTHING they can to save your life.
 If you are sick or injured and admitted to the hospital, the doctors who work to save your life are not the same doctors involved with organ donation.
 It is only after every attempt has been made to save your life that donation will be considered.

-Fact: There is no special consideration due to age, sex, race, sexual orientation, occupation, social status, or financial status when determining who gives or receives an organ transplant.
+There is no special consideration due to age, sex, race, sexual orientation, occupation, social status, or financial status when determining who gives or receives an organ transplant.

-Fact: An open casket funeral is possible for organ, tissue, and eye donors.
+An open casket funeral is possible for organ, tissue, and eye donors.
 The donor is treated with respect and dignity throughout the process.

-Fact: There is no cost to the donor or their family for organ, tissue, and eye donation.
+There is no cost to the donor or their family for organ, tissue, and eye donation.

-Fact: Everyone, regardless of their age or medical condition, is urged to join Georgia’s organ, tissue, and eye donor Registry.
-At the time of death, medical professionals will determine a person's eligibility to become an organ, tissue, and eye donor.
+Everyone, regardless of age or medical condition should join Georgia’s organ donor registry.
+At the time of death, medical professionals will determine a person's eligibility to become an organ, tissue, or eye donor.

 NOTE: Georgia no longer offers an organ donor discount.